JimmyKenMerchant/raspi_pico/README.md

 * Dist Planets is the combination of the Distortion and the Planets.
 ADC0 is for the audio input, ADC1 is for the coefficient of the filter, and ADC2 is for the frequency of the filter.
 There are output modes (low-pass/high-pass/band-pass filter).
 The mode of the Distortion is fixed to the high distortion mode.

 * Fuzz Planets is almost the same as Dist Planets, but the mode of the Distortion is fixed to the fuzz mode.

+* Dist Chorus is the combination of the Distortion and the Chorus.
+ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the distance between L and R. The mode of the Chorus is fixed to long delay time.
+There are output modes.
+The low state on Switch-1 sets fuzz mode.
+The low state on Switch-2 sets high distortion mode.

 #### pedal_looper